-If your dog does not handle deracoxib (Deramaxx®), carprofen (Rimadyl®, Novocox®, Carprieve®, Quellin®, Carprofen), meloxicam (Metacam®, Loxicom®, Orocam®, Meloxidyl, Meloxicam) or firocoxib (Previcox®) well, an alternative like Galliprant or perhaps Nexvet® ‘s when it is approved, might be a better option.
-No one really knows.
-It is new on the market and, as I mentioned, no tests that I know of show that it is equal or superior to the older medications in preventing unwanted side effects or in its pain-relieving qualities.
-Side effects from the dog-approved NSAIDs are not that common in dogs when they are given correctly. (ref) How the long-term use of those products might affect a dog’s kidneys or liver remain unknown for all of them.
+If your dog does not handle deracoxib (Deramaxx®), carprofen (Rimadyl®, Novocox®, Carprieve®, Quellin®, Carprofen), meloxicam (Metacam®, Loxicom®, Orocam®, Meloxidyl, Meloxicam) or firocoxib (Previcox®) well, an alternative like Galliprant® and perhaps Nexvet® ‘s when it is approved, might be worth a try.
+Every dogs is unique, but I do not know of any veterinary pharmaceutical company that has proven that their product is any more effective than the others.
+Side effects from the FDA dog-approved NSAIDs are not that common when they are given to your pet in the correct dose. (read here) However how the long-term use of all these products might affect your dog’s general health remain unknown.

-With time and feedback from pet owners, the value of this new medication will become more apparent.
-If you used another medication before and now give your dog Galliprant, I would appreciate your feedback and I will post it at the bottom of this article.
-Let me know:
+With time and feedback from pet owners like you, the value of this medication will become more apparent.
+If you used another medication before for your dog’s arthritis and then gave it Galliprant® or vice versa, I would appreciate your observations and will post it through the feather link above.

 Are There Precautions I Should Take While My Pet Is Taking Galliprant?

 Never give an arthritis/pain control medication at higher than the suggested dose.
-Never give more than one form of arthritis/pain control medication at one time – without the knowledge of your veterinarian. (ref)
+Never give more than one form of arthritis or pain control medication at one time – without the knowledge of your veterinarian. ( read here )